Flag of Armenia: National flag days

-Municipalities

 Influence

 The national flag is also mentioned in the song "Mer Hayrenik" (Our Fatherland), the national anthem of Armenia.
 Specifically, the second and third stanzas sing about the creation of the national flag:

 Flag of Artsakh

-On 2 June 1992, the Republic of Artsakh, a de facto independent republic in South Caucasus, adopted a flag derived from the flag of Armenia, with only a white pattern added.
+On 2 June 1992, the Republic of Artsakh, a now-defunct de facto independent republic in South Caucasus, adopted a flag derived from the flag of Armenia, with only a white pattern added.
 A white, five-toothed, stepped carpet pattern was added to the flag, beginning at the two verges of the cloth's right side and connecting at a point equal to one-third of the distance from that side.
-The white pattern symbolizes the current separation of Artsakh from Armenia proper and its aspiration for eventual union with "the Fatherland".
-This symbolises the Armenian heritage, culture and population of the area and represents Artsakh as being a separated region of Armenia by the triangular shape and the zigzag cutting through the flag.
-The pattern is also similar to the designs used on rugs.
-The ratio of the flag's breadth to its length is 1:2, same as the Armenian Tricolor.
+The white pattern symbolized the separation of Artsakh from Armenia proper and its aspiration for eventual union with the Republic's claimed Fatherland.
+This symbolized the Armenian heritage, culture and population of the area and represents Artsakh as being a separated region of Armenia by the triangular shape and the zigzag cutting through the flag.
+The pattern was also similar to the designs used on rugs.
+The ratio of the flag's breadth to its length is 1:2, same as the Armenian tricolour.